betaflight/betaflight-esc/README.md

-# betaflight-esc
+# The Betaflight Open Source ESC Project

-Open source ESC firmware.
+## Goal: To provide an open source ESC implementation in order to foster innovation.